What guides our standard

 To ensure we fully understand the potential or actual impacts of risks on people, we assess labour rights through our people risk processes in relation to specific characteristics, circumstances, and vulnerability drivers.
 This enables us to identify who may be affected, and to document and report the relevant risks and issues, along with the proposed activity to mitigate the risk or remediate the issue.

-Supporting rights through our supply chain
+Supporting labour rights through our supply chain

 Performance and monitoring